Battles of Freedom:

 As Vice President of the now Mayhew Cabin with John Brown’s Cave museum in Nebraska City, I began to realize that the museum focused solely on the rescuers (John Brown, John Kagi, and the Kagy/Mayhew families) and not on those that were aided.
 The names and identities of the twelve freedom seekers were unknown to us.
 To rectify that situation, beginning in the fall of 2013, I began the process of uncovering the identities of the former slaves.
 Because Underground Railroad activity was illegal and highly secretive, no records were kept, so uncovering information was difficult at best.
 I spent hundreds of hours researching utilizing various historical resources.
 As I identified ten of the twelve names, I found myself becoming extremely attached to these people and their families.
 To me, they became affectionately known as “The Twelve.”
 After that was accomplished, I then began to track the families forward in time with the ultimate goal of locating a living descendant.
 It is safe to say that this goal became an obsession.

-This book details the history of a true American Hero, John Kagi, his involvement in Bleeding Kansas, the rescue of The Twelve, how the John Brown’s Cave site turned into the Mayhew Cabin with John Brown Cave Museum, my research into discovering the identities of The Twelve, and my successful search for living descendants.
+This book details the history of a true hero, John Kagi, his involvement in Bleeding Kansas, his association with John Brown, the rescue of The Twelve, my research into discovering the identities of The Twelve, and my successful search for living descendants.
 It is truly a unique Underground Railroad saga.
 I hope it touches your heart as much as this rewarding journey of discovery has touched mine.